 There's an outside chance you could get a tax break or two for your child, but deducting the value of money or anything else you send them isn't one of them.

 If Your Child Is Your Dependent

 You might be eligible to claim your child as a dependent under the qualified children rules if they lived with you for more than half the year before going to prison, and if they didn't provide more than half their own financial support during the year.
 They must additionally be younger than age 19 on the last day of the year, provided that they're not a student.
 If you are eligible under this scenario, you may benefit at tax time from the dependents you claim.

 You might normally be able to claim a child as a qualifying relative if they're 19 or older, but this loophole closes if your child is in prison.
 Qualifying relative rules require that they must either live with you all year, or you must pay at least half of their support needs if they live elsewhere.
-This would not be the case if they were incarcerated.
+Therefore, this would not be the case if the child was incarcerated.

 Angela, a single parent, has two children, Barbara and Charles.
 Both children live with her.
 Charles gets in trouble with the law and goes to jail in July.
 Charles remains in prison for the rest of the year.
 Angela might be entitled to claim both her children as dependents on her return based on this scenario.

 Angela can also prove that neither child provided more than half of their own support.
 Her son in prison is clearly not earning an income and contributing to his own support.
 In this case, Angela can claim the child as a dependent.

 A Tax Court Decision

-While the specific situation of an incarcerated dependent is not mentioned in tax law, the scenario in this example is based on a Tax Court case from 2002.
+While the specific situation of an incarcerated dependent is not mentioned in tax law, there was a Tax Court case in 2002 that addressed this topic.
 The issue was whether the parent could claim her son as a dependent and as a qualifying child for the Earned Income Tax Credit even though he was in prison all year.